-We have audited the financial statements of Manulife Asset Management and Trust Corporation (the Company), which comprise the statements of financial position as at December 31, 2018 and 2017, and the statements of comprehensive income, statements of changes in equity and statements of cash flows for the year ended December 31, 2018 and for the period February 1, 2017 to December 31, 2017, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Manulife Asset Management and Trust Corporation (the Company), which comprise the statements of financial position as at December 31, 2019 and 2018, and the statements of comprehensive income, statements of changes in equity and statements of cash flows for the years then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2018 and 2017, and its financial performance and its cash flows for the year ended December 31, 2018 and for the period February 1, 2017 to December 31, 2017 in accordance with Philippine Financial Reporting Standards (PFRSs).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2019 and 2018, and its financial performance and its cash flows for the years then ended in accordance with Philippine Financial Reporting Standards (PFRS).